 If you use a device like this, you’ll notice that it probably sets the colors differently from how you would do so using Apple’s calibration assistant; this is because it detects the actual colors the display shows.
 It can also factor in ambient lighting, and some of these devices can stay plugged into your Mac to alter the color profile as the lighting around you changes.
 This can be useful if you have a lot of natural light, since the color temperature changes during the day, or when the weather changes.

 In either case, whether you use Apple’s simple solution or a hardware device, you should consider calibrating your display.
-You may find that the colors look better with more contrast and without a blue or purple tinge.
+You may find that the colors look better, and if you do work with photos or videos, you see the exact colors in those media.
 It’s easy to do, and it can make your computing more comfortable.